Deep Hair Conditioner

-- Grey, dry hair- hair tends to be finer as we age so unless your hair is very coarse so we recommend no more than 2 hours
+- Grey, dry hair- hair tends to be finer as we age.
+Unless your hair is very coarse, we recommend no more than 2 hours.

 How do you Deep Condition Hair?

-The process for using a deep conditioner is very similar to using a conditioner.
-By following the steps below to get the most from your deep conditioner.
+Using a deep conditioner is very similar to using a conditioner.
+Follow the steps below to get the most from your deep conditioner.

-- Warm up the deep conditioner in your palms.
-Working up the deep conditioner in your hands is a great way of warming and softening the product so that when applying to the hair it’s easier to spread.
-This avoids overloading one area of the hair.
+- Warm up the deep hair conditioner in your palms.
+Working up the deep conditioner in your hands warms and softens the product.
+That means when applying the deep hair conditioner to the hair, it’s easier to spread.
+That avoids overloading one area of the hair.

-- Once you’ve applied the deep conditioner, it’s up to you how long you leave it on your hair.
+- Once you’ve applied the deep hair conditioner, it’s up to you how long you leave it on your hair.
 You can follow our guidelines on timing above.
-Having said that, if you are using another manufacturer’s deep conditioner check their instructions first.
+Having said that, if you are using another manufacturer’s deep conditioner, check their instructions first.

 How often should I Deep Condition my Damaged Hair?

-For damaged hair, we recommend a treatment with Restore and Shine Hair Mask twice a week for the first two weeks.
-After that, use a hair mask once a week, every week.
-We’ve written a piece on how to fix damaged hair.
-Click on the link below to find out more.
+For damaged hair, I recommend a treatment with Restore and Shine Hair Mask.
+Use twice a week for the first two weeks.
+After that, use it once a week, every week.

-Can any Conditioner be used as a Deep Conditioner?
+Can any Conditioner be used as a Deep Hair Conditioner?

-Conditioners can be used after every shampoo however, deep conditioners are generally developed to be used once a week.
-The thing about conditioners is that they don’t replace a deep conditioning treatment however you can get more from them if you follow the tips below.
+Conditioners are for use after every shampoo.
+However, deep hair conditioners are developed for use once a week.
+Conditioners don’t replace a deep conditioning treatment but you can get more from your conditioner if you follow the tips below.